 How to Line Drawers Without Removing or Measuring the Drawers

 This is my kitchen utensil junk drawer.
 It holds mostly longer items so I don’t have any baskets that fit their length.

-- Cut paper a little larger on all sides then the drawer.
-You can lay the paper over the drawer to make sizing this easier.
+- Cut paper a little larger than the drawer.
+You can lay the paper over the drawer to make eye-ball sizing easier.
 There is no need to have all sides even.
 You will custom-fit it in the next few steps.

 2. Place paper in drawer and fold over excess.
 Make a crisp crease by running your finger over the folded over section.
 Repeat on all sides.